HenrikJoreteg/templatizer/README.md

 ## Changelog

 - 2.0.0 Breaking Changes:
-  - **`templatizer` is now async.** Pass a callback as the last parameter with the signature `function (err, templates) {}` to know when compilation is complete.
+  - **Async API** Pass a callback as the last parameter with the signature `function (err, templates) {}` to know when compilation is complete.
   - **Compiled templates are no longer UMD.** The compiled templates are now only a CommonJS module.
-Global and AMD support has been removed.
+Global and AMD support have been removed.
 If you want to consume this file as an AMD module or global, you'll need to do that as part of a build step in your project.
 Try the [`require.js` conversion tool](http://requirejs.org/docs/commonjs.html#autoconversion) for AMD compatibility or [creating a standalone build with `browserify`](http://www.forbeslindesay.co.uk/post/46324645400/standalone-browserify-builds) for global builds.
-  - **`jade-runtime` is no longer inlined.** `jade-runtime` is now installed as a `peerDependency`.
+  - **`jade-runtime` is no longer inlined.** `jade-runtime` is now installed as a `peerDependency` and required from the compiled templates file.
-  - **`namespace` options have been removed.** Since the compiled template now users CommonJS by default and no longer has the option to attach to the `window` by default, the `namespace` options are no longer relevant.
+  - **`namespace` options have been removed.** Since the compiled templates no longer have the option to attach to a global variable, the `namespace` options are no longer relevant.
-  - **`transformMixins` is now off by default.** Mixin transformation can be turned back on by using the option `transformMixins: true`.
+  - **Mixin transformation is now off by default.** Mixin transformation can be turned back on by using the option `transformMixins: true`.

 ## License